-[Disclaimer: This post represents my personal learnings on the subject of valuing companies through various sources like twitter, and is in no way representative of any firm’s opinion on the subject.]
+[Disclaimer: This post represents my personal learnings on the subject of valuing companies through various sources like twitter and the CFA curriculum, and is in no way representative of any firm’s opinion on the subject.]

 It’s extremely common to see people debate what a company is worth.
 Phrases like: “Amazon is so overvalued!”, or “Apple seems cheap at that price!” get thrown around constantly, especially in finance and startup twitter conversations.

 I’ve found most people don’t really have a good definition for what they mean when they talk about valuation.
 When you say Amazon is expensive, what’s that based on?
 Most don’t have an answer.
 Or they have a bad answer, like: “their P/E multiple!”

 So: this is a short post to define what “valuation” is and share a few examples.

 The simple answer is this: the value of any asset – any asset – is the present value of its future cash flows.

 Now, since that phrase may be meaningless to some, it simply means you find all of the cash that a company (or any other thing) will ever generate, sum it all up, and then translate that cash back into a value today using an interest rate you choose (since cash today is worth more than cash tomorrow).

 And that definition should make sense intuitively, since investing is simply putting cash into something now with the hope that it will return more cash later.
 Cash — not earnings, or profit, are what ultimately drive valuations.

 With that behind us, you’re probably now wondering: “Ok – but how in the world can you ever know how much cash a company will generate next quarter, let alone next year or throughout its entire existence?”

 And that is the challenge of valuation.